jamsocket/driftdb/docs/docs/react.md

 `useSharedState` is debounced on the client side, meaning that if you make calls to it in rapid succession, it will wait for a short period and send only the last value to the server. `useSharedState` is optimistic, so calls to `setValue` will be reflected locally before they are confirmed by the server.

 Like React's `useState`, the setter function returned by `useSharedState` can itself take a function as an argument.
 This function will be called with the current value of the state, and the value it returns will become the new state.
+Note that this uses the latest state on the client, so it’s possible for it to clobber an update from another client that hasn’t reached the current client yet.
+To avoid this, prefer `useSharedReducer`, which guarantees that all updates are applied.

 ## `useSharedReducer` hook